Welcome to the Cheshire Neighbourhood Watch Association (CNWA) Website

 We will provide you with the materials required to set up a new Neighbourhood Watch Scheme free of charge.

-Neighbourhood Watch uses (www.members.ourwatchmember.org.uk) Neighbourhood Alert as the central database to store all coordinator and scheme information.
+You will need to register via (www.members.ourwatchmember.org.uk) which is the central database used to store all coordinator and scheme information.
 This system is also the messaging tool that is used to share information between organisations and you.
 You can use it to store your scheme member details and send them messages.
 In addition to messages from Neighbourhood Watch you can sign up to receive information from the likes of Cheshire Police, Cheshire Fire and ActionFraud.
 Once registered your details will only be used by the organisations you select.

 All Co-ordinators MUST be registered with the CNWA through Neighbourhood Alert and agree to receive messages from Neighbourhood Watch and Cheshire Police.